Ph.D. in Hydraulic Engineering, School of Civil Engineering, The University of Queensland, Australia; 2013

 Completed PhD student projects:

-Primary supervisor of PhD project of Laura Montano (2016 - 2019).
+Principle supervisor of PhD project of Laura Montano (2016 - 2019).
 "An experimental study of free-surface dynamics and internal motions in fully aerated hydraulic jumps" (Laura received the Dean’s Award for Outstanding PhD Theses; awarded to top 10% of PhD theses examined)

-Primary supervisor of PhD project of Armaghan Severi (2015 - 2018).
+Principle supervisor of PhD project of Armaghan Severi (2015 - 2018).
 "Air Entrainment and Flow Resistance in High Velocity Two Phase Flows"